-It’s time to freeze the summer, in the best way, because Frozen the Musical is now playing at Sydney’s Capitol Theatre.
+It’s time to freeze the summer, in the best way, because Frozen the Musical is now playing at Sydney’s Capitol Theatre and will be at Melbourne's Her Majesty's Theatre from 9 June.
 The Australian production of the hit Broadway musical is the first in the world outside the United States.

 We’re going behind the curtain to discover what’s needed to create such an epic and spectacular live show including 440 exquisite handmade costumes, one with over 18,000 handsewn beads and Swarovski crystals.
 We think you can guess which one.
 So.
 Much.
 Glorious.
 Sparkle.

 12 New Songs

 We’re in a flurry because Frozen the Musical features 12 new songs by Academy Award®-winning songwriters Kristen Anderson-Lopez and Robert Lopez, who wrote the music and lyrics for the animated film.
 Plus, there are all the songs you already love and hearing Jemma Rix perform ‘Let It Go’ live is as breathtaking as you can imagine.
 As Elsa accepts herself and embraces her powers, the ice palace appears and her coronation gown transforms into her stunning ice dress before our eyes.
 It's showstopping, theatrical sorcery and we're still getting chills.

 The Cast and Crew

 Jennifer Lee, the film’s Academy Award®-winning screenwriter and co-director, reimagined and expanded the original story for the stage along with acclaimed theatre director Michael Grandage.
 This means new scenes, extra dance numbers, fresh jokes, and even more heart-melting moments.